kunxuj/kunxuj.github.io/_posts/2014-10-10-architect-title-vs-role.md

     Some projects are doing well without architects because someone without "architect" title is doing architecture job (act in an architect role).

     It's not difficult to understand why there is always a question: "do we really need an architect?".
 We may not need someone with an "architect" title, but we definitely need someone to do "architect" work (take the architect role).
-It's difficult to imagine that what the result is if some complex systems have no architecture work!
+It's difficult to imagine what the result is if some complex systems have no architecture work!

 All in all, thinking "role" more than "title" will make our lives easy.